Arizona Best Places to Retire - A Guide

 Economy and Real Estate Prices

 Median household income in 2014 was $49,928 is slightly below national median.
 Median home prices crumbled in most of Arizona in 2008 and 2009 but have recovered sharply since then.
-Zillow estimated that Arizona’s median home value was $204,000 in 2016, which is above the national median.
-In Tucson in late 2015 the median home price was $183,600, and the Phoenix median sales price of a home was $218,800 (Source: NAR).
+Zillow estimated that Arizona’s median home value was $211,600 in 2016, which is above the national median.
+In Tucson in mid 2016 the median home price was $192,500, and the Phoenix median sales price of a home was $234,700 (Source: NAR).
 Prices in Prescott, Sedona, and Flagstaff are higher than further south.
 Arizona has the 25th highest cost of living of all the states according to MERIC.

 Marginal Income Tax Rates.
 Arizona's low tax rate is 2.59%, and top marginal income tax rate is 4.54%.
 There are no standard deductions or personal exemptions.

 Retirement Income Exemptions.
 Out of state pensions are fully taxable, while most military and government pensions exempt up to $2500.

 Social security exemption.
 Social security income is exempt.